Fire, meat, vegetables, family, and friends: Barbecue is the archetype of good cuisine and cozy get-togethers.

 We all know the Holy Trinity of the barbecue.
-But Spareribs, Pulled Pork and Beef Brisket have a decisive disadvantage: They need time, for both preparation and cooking.
-Therefore a BBQ is a bit too expensive for a spontaneous meal.
-Another way of preparing a barbecue is grilling, but what is the difference between the two methods?
+But spareribs, pulled pork, and beef brisket have a decisive disadvantage: They need time, for both preparation and cooking.
+So these types of food just aren't practical for a spontaneous meal.
+Others consider grilling to be an authentic barbecue, but it's not exactly the same.
+Here are some of the differences between the two forms of cooking.

-So it turns out that grilling is the more flexible method when it comes to a spontaneous meal.
-A portable grill, a few sausages, and some vegetables and you are good to go to the beach or park with your friends.
+So grilling is the more flexible method when it comes to a spontaneous meal.
+You just need a portable grill, a few sausages, and some vegetables.
+Then, you're good to go to the beach or park with your friends.

 There is no such thing as burgers and steaks for a typical American barbecue.
-Every family has their own special secret lore about how to make a perfect BBQ.
-All the knowledge about spices and ingredients, cooking time and heat are passed on from one generation to the other.
-So it is no surprise, that for most Americans, a charcoal grill in the summer is the embodiment of a happy family life and bonding.
-As for the most of us, the recipe for the perfect burger patty is written deeply into our DNA, it is always a good choice for a spontaneous BBQ with only a little time for preparation.
-The same goes for steaks, as good meat only needs some salt and pepper to become a delicious steak from the grill.
+Every family has its own special secret lore about how to make a perfect BBQ.
+All the knowledge about spices and ingredients, cooking time, and heat are passed on from one generation to another.
+So it is no surprise that for most Americans, a charcoal grill in the summer is the embodiment of happy family life and bonding.
+As for most of us, the recipe for the perfect burger patty is written deeply into our DNA.
+It's always a good choice for a spontaneous BBQ with only a little time for preparation.
+The same goes for steaks, as good meat only needs salt and pepper to become a delicious steak from the grill.

-One of Germany's most infamous foods is also getting more and more popular in the USA: Bratwurst.
-Most of us have heard of it in combination with the extraordinary Sauerkraut, but what you might not know: It is the typical German food to be grilled.
-Ask a German and he will tell you that there is no charcoal-grilling without it.
+One of Germany's most infamous foods is also getting more and more popular in the USA: bratwurst.
+Most of us have heard of it alongside sauerkraut, but what you might not know: It is the typical German food to be grilled.
+Ask a German, and he will tell you that there is no charcoal-grilling without brats.

-Bratwurst is not just a sausage.
-Nowadays there are so many different flavors that you will also find something that pleases you.
+Bratwurst isn't just a sausage.
+Nowadays, there are so many different flavors that you will also find something that pleases you.
 Be it the Beer'n'Bratwurst, Jalapeno & Cheese Brats, or the Smoked Brats – the variations are nearly endless.
-So no matter whether you are of German ancestry yourself or simply like Oktoberfest: You should definitely give Bratwurst a try!
+So no matter whether you are of German ancestry yourself or simply like Oktoberfest: You should definitely give bratwurst a try!

-Pointed peppers are easy to fill due to their curved shape.
-Simply cut the pepper in half and remove stem and seeds.
-Then fill to taste with tuna, hummus, sausage, avocado or feta cheese, for example.
+Pointed peppers look like mini-bell peppers and are easy to fill due to their curved shape.
+Simply cut the pepper in half and remove the stem and seeds.
+Then fill to taste with tuna, hummus, sausage, avocado, or feta cheese, for example.
 Afterward, place the pepper's second half on top of the other and charbroil for about ten minutes.
 The colorful pointed pepper sandwich is ready and makes your barbecue complete.

 What are your favorite ways to grill or barbecue?
 Let us know in the comments or on FamilyApp!